EgoPvP/SaltyNUI/README.md

 On the Basic Installation SaltyNUI only gets triggered when u mute your Microphone.
 To get triggered when Player is in Wrong Server/Channel or isnt even Online you need the Advanced Installation!

 ### Advanced Installation

+### ONLY FOR SALTYCHAT 1. * . * !!
+Saltychat 2. * . * following when i have the time! onDisconnected event stayed.
+Only the pluginState thing changed to InstanceState.
+How it has to look: [LIKE THIS](https://cdn.discordapp.com/attachments/714068176354279495/739255258374471711/unknown.png) - Make sure to name the Events properly!!

 - Open the SaltyChat C# solution in VS
 - Open SaltyClient/VoiceManager.cs
 - Goto Line ~560 and add